PrizeRebel is a website where you get rewarded for performing various online activities. They can range from:

 These are just a fraction of ways you can earn rewards on PrizeRebel.

-Once you sign up, you’ll be immediately presented with “bonus” offers like this one:
+Once you sign up, you’ll will be immediately be presented with “bonus” offers to earn money like this one:

 You can take your time answering each question or just move onto the main site.
 The next popup screen will tell you to pick a “tour.”
 Merely learning about the site and filling out your profile will earn you easy points.

 PrizeRebel recommends Chrome or Firefox for the optimal experience.
 You should also disable your ad blocker to access some parts of the website.